Boļeslavs Sloskāns: Life in exile

 Returning to Latvia, Bishop Sloskāns continued to serve as the apostolic administrator of Mohilev and of Minsk in absentia while he took charge of the Roman Catholic seminary in Riga.
-In late 1944 he was evacuated to Germany to escape the advancing Soviet army.
+In late 1944 he was evacuated to Nazi Germany to escape the advancing Red Army.
 In 1946 he moved to Belgium where he established a Latvian seminary.

-In 1947 Bishop Sloskāns moved to the Benedictine Abbey of Mont César in Leuven.
+In 1947 Bishop Sloskāns moved to the Benedictine Abbey of Mont César in Leuven at the invitation of the local Belarusian émigré community.
 This would remain his home in exile for the remainder of his life.
-In 1952 Pope Pius XII appointed him Apostolic Visitor for all Russian and Belarusian Catholic émigrés.
+In 1952 Pope Pius XII appointed him Apostolic Visitor for all Russian and Belarusian Byzantine Rite Catholic émigrés.
 His commission was expanded to include expatriate Latvian and Estonian Catholics in 1953.

+Coming from a Latvian-Belarusian border region and being a fluent speaker of Belarusian, Boļeslavs Sloskāns actively supported the Belarusian student community in Belgium as well as other Belarusian diaspora communities in the West.
+He provided financing for two exiled Belarusian Catholic magazines published in Rome (Źnič) and Paris (Božym Šlacham, Belarusian Cyrillic: Божым шляхам) and pledged for the appointment for a Belarusian Catholic bishop.

 On 8 April 1961 Pope John XXIII appointed him as a consultant to the Papal Commission for the Oriental Churches in preparation for the Second Vatican Council.
 On 18 November 1964 along with Latvian bishop Jāzeps Rancāns he co-consecrated Bishop Julijans Vaivods, the apostolic administrator of the Archdiocese of Riga and of the Diocese of Liepāja.
 Bishop Sloskāns participated in all four sessions of the Second Vatican Council and died in 1981.

+Legacy

+Bishop Sloskāns' memoirs of his arrest and experiences in the Gulag was posthumously published by Aid to the Church in Need.

-A memoir of his experiences in Soviet prison was published after his death.
-In 1993 his remains were transferred from Belgium to Aglona, where they were reinterred at the Basilica of the Assumption there.
-In December 2004 he was declared Venerable by Pope John Paul II in preparation for potential beatification.
+After the collapse of the Soviet Union, his remains were repatriated in 1993 from Belgium to Latvia, where they were re-interred at the Basilica of the Assumption in Aglona.

+In December 2004, Bishop Sloskāns was declared Venerable by Pope John Paul II, and an investigation was opened for potential Beatification and Canonization.

+Bishop Sloskāns is widely commemorated by the Roman and Greek Catholic churches in Belarus as one of the longest-standing Belarusian Catholic leaders of the 20th century, for his support to exiled Belarusian Catholics and for his promotion of the usage of the vernacular Belarusian language in opposition to the historical Polonization policy favored by the hierarchy of the Catholic Church in Belarus.

+In 2012, several days long commemorative events dedicated to Boļeslavs Sloskāns were held in Mahiliou with the participation of senior Catholic clergy from Belarus and Latvia.